01 of 03

 You can drive between San Diego and San Francisco in one day using the directions above, but where's the fun in that?
 Instead, break the trip into parts (if you have time):

 - Going north, use the tips for driving from San Diego to Los Angeles to get started.
-Depending on traffic, you'll be on the north side of LA in 2 to 3 hours.
+Depending on traffic, you'll be on the north side of LA in two to three hours.

 - From Los Angeles, check all the options for driving from Los Angeles to San Francisco.

-- If you choose the US Hwy 101 route, try San Luis Obispo, Paso Robles or Pismo Beach for an overnight stop.
+- If you choose the U.S. Highway 101 route, try San Luis Obispo, Paso Robles or Pismo Beach for an overnight stop.
 They're about halfway between San Diego and San Francisco.
 Continue to this guide to find out more about that route.